rithmschool/numbers_api/README.md

         $('#number').text(data);
     });

-We can make a direct cross-origin request without resorting to JSONP since [CORS](http://en.wikipedia.org/wiki/Cross-Origin_Resource_Sharing) is enabled.
-See [JSFiddle]().
+You can make a direct cross-origin request without resorting to JSONP since [CORS](http://en.wikipedia.org/wiki/Cross-Origin_Resource_Sharing) is enabled.
+See this in action on [JSFiddle](http://jsfiddle.net/divad12/ffHEh/).

 <h3 id="jsonp">JSONP</h3>
 ...is supported with the query field `callback`: